What is a Push Notification? Why Are They Important?

 9. By personalizing the notifications (e.g. name…etc,), companies can boost reaction rates by up to 4 times (Source: The Push Notification & In-App Message Benchmark For Mobile Apps by Accengage)

-What are the key benefits of push notifications
+What are the key benefits of push notifications?

 If you are wondering “If push notifications really work”, we have got an answer!
 Read ahead for the detaIled benefits that push notifications bring for businesses:

-1. Push notifications assist in boosting app engagement – When push notifications are sent, they tend to engage the users with the application.
+1. Push notifications to assist in boosting app engagement – When push notifications are sent, they tend to engage the users with the application.
 So, by making sure that your push notifications are valuable and engaging, you can make users value your app and interact with it more often.

-3. Creates a positive impact on conversion rates – Push notifications are a great means to create a sense of urgency amongst the customers and this strategy has successfully worked especially for eCommerce companies which send push notifications to customers who have added products to cart but abandoned it before check out.
+3. Creates a positive impact on conversion rates – Push notifications are a great means to create a sense of urgency amongst the customers and this strategy has successfully worked especially for eCommerce companies that send push notifications to customers who have added products to the cart but abandoned it before check out.

-4. Opt-in/Opt-out feature – The best part about push notification is that users can control these notifications from their device.
+4. Opt-in/Opt-out feature – The best part about push notifications is that users can control these notifications from their devices.
 Users are free to opt-in or opt-out from these push notifications anytime they require, as per their convenience.
 If your users are no more willing to hear it from you, they may choose to opt-out from your notifications.
 Since the right and valuable notifications have a quite high opening rate, make sure your push notifications are engaging and do not irritate the users.